CLICK for DIRECT LINK to

 Finally, before you submit a poem, please check it for these elements.
 And since my desire is to help make your poem the best it can be, I will offer editorial suggestions while preserving as much of your voice as possible.
 If you are revision-resistant, then perhaps you should consider another market.

-I look forward to reading your poems and plan to publish two of them monthly.
+I look forward to reading your poems.
 Remember to put all your poems and your third-person bio (notify me if it’s already on file) in ONE Word file (.doc or .docx).
 We use American English convention.
 You may submit artwork to accompany your poem, but please ensure there are no copyright infringements.